Frequently Asked Questions

 What’s this about Alaska?

-When Robbi was 18 months old, her parents bought a piece of land on the Alaskan tundra, which is why Robbi is able to fillet salmon, mend gillnets, and fish for 36 hours without eating or sleeping when need be.
+When Robbi was 18 months old, her parents bought a piece of land on the Alaskan tundra, which is why Robbi grew up spending each summer filleting salmon, mending gill nets, and fishing for 36 hours without eating or sleeping.
 Robbi and her brother now run the family business with help from Matthew and our older kids.

-Our latest picture book, Sunrise Summer, tells the story of our daughter’s first summer as a member of the fishing crew.
+Our picture book Sunrise Summer tells the story of our daughter’s first season as a member of the fishing crew.

 And here’s the story of how our new tundra cabin was built in a whirlwind 17 days.